-Senior software engineer with over 10 years experience in C, Linux, and TCP/IP
+Senior software engineer with 20+ years total experience in embedded

 2010-2012: Software Engineer, startup, confidential

 - Helped organize port of Google's codebase to 64 bits, for which I was promoted to staff engineer

 - Filed two dozen bugs against gcc